The Great Financial Crisis was Triggered by a Series of Unrelated Factors

 Bad modelling and policies

-Behaviour of models used by rating agencies could be learned and gamed by the banks by trial and error
+Models used by rating agencies could be gamed by the banks via trial and error

-Lumping together several individual loans into a single rate then using just the mean of the whole thing to describe the group
+Lumping together individual loans into a single rate then using the mean of the whole thing to describe the group

 Assuming Gaussian distributions in Option pricing models.